SichangHe/igem-2022-dku-backup/src/model.md

 living togethor or common life styles.

 ### Summary & Future plan
 To conclude, we have described the 20ipaD expression efficiency of Yeast cell through wet-lab results and predicted the post-medication scenario through math modeling.
 The expression efficiency is found to be about 31.25%± 0.75, and the upper limit and lower limit of natural growth of Shigella could help us to define a range for Shigella to grow naturally in jejunal.
 By assuming each capsule contains 10 billion CFU, we are able to give a medication guidance for symptomatic patient to take 5-6 capsules per 5 hours and for potential patients to take 1-5 capsules per 5 hours.

 In the future, more work can be devoted to deciding the binding efficiency $\beta$ between Yeast-20ipaD and IpaD, and how much CFU is needed and realistic can a single capsule contain.
 These work can help us better understand the change of number of Shigella after medication, so that a more precise medication guidance is available.

 [^Yeast_growth]: Investigation of the Best Saccharomyces cerevisiae Growth Condition.
 Electron Physician.
 DOI: 10.19082/3592 <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5308499/>

 [^Shigella_natural]:Effect of Sodium Chloride, pH and Temperature on Growth of Shigella flexneri.
 Journal of Food Protection.
 DOI:10.4315/0362-028x-52.5.356 <https://pubmed.ncbi.nlm.nih.gov/31003269/>

-[^pH]: Effect of a New Probiotic Saccharomyces cerevisiae Strain on Survival of Escherichia coli O157:H7 in a Dynamic Gastrointestinal Model.
+[^pH]: Effect of a New Probiotic Saccharomyces cerevisiae Strain on Survival of *Escherichia Coli* O157:H7 in a Dynamic Gastrointestinal Model.
 Applied and Environmental Microbiology.
 DOI:10.1128/AEM.02130-10 <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3028742/>

 [^NaCl]: The mechanisms of sodium absorption in the human small intestine.
 The Journal of Clinical Investigation.
 DOI:10.1172/JCI105781 <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC297237/>

-[^CFU]: Choosing the Best Probiotic: How Many CFUs is Enough?https://deerland.com/chew/choosing-best-probiotic-many-cfus-enough/
+[^CFU]: Choosing the Best Probiotic: How Many CFUs is Enough?<https://deerland.com/chew/choosing-best-probiotic-many-cfus-enough/>

 {{#include hardware.md}}